sara-nl/spiderdocs/source/Pages/maintenance/service_notices_list.rst

 2026
 =========

+* 2026-05-18 at 10:00 in order to keep the service up and running safely, some maintenance will be done during the day, to address a CVE.
+No downtime is expected.

+* 2026-04-30 at 16:00 unscheduled maintenance: Login machines and worker nodes had to be rebooted to apply a fix for a security issue.

 * 2026-04-13 at 03:00 the storage system went down.
 Investigation started at 09:00 and before noon it was found to be a known bug.
 Recovery was at 12:00.

 * 2026-03-31 home-folders of users are limited to 200GB max.
 You can still log in and move data to ``/project`` or remove data, but you can not write new data to ``/home/$USER``.